 (i) certificates signed by the architect supervising the construction of the building certifying the progress or completion, as the case may be, of the building during the quarter next before the quarter-day; and

-(ii) a statement signed by the Vice Chancellor showing how much of the total cost has been incurred from the commencement of the building to and including the last day of the quarter.
+(ii) a statement signed by the Vice-Chancellor showing how much of the total cost has been incurred from the commencement of the building to and including the last day of the quarter.

-(b) On or within fourteen days of delivery of each statement, the State shall pay to the Senate interest on so much of the total cost as is shown by the statement to have been incurred.
+(b) On or within 14 days of delivery of each statement, the State shall pay to the Senate interest on so much of the total cost as is shown by the statement to have been incurred.

-(5) On or within fourteen days of each quarter-day following the completion-quarter-day the State shall pay to the Senate interest on so much of an amount equal to the total cost of the building as at each of those respective quarter-days remains to be paid, under subsection (6) of this section by the State.
+(5) On or within 14 days of each quarter-day following the completion-quarter-day the State shall pay to the Senate interest on so much of an amount equal to the total cost of the building as at each of those respective quarter-days remains to be paid, under subsection (6) by the State.

-(6) (a) The State shall reimburse the Senate the total cost of the building by payments on or within fourteen days of each anniversary of the completion-quarter-day of instalments equal to two per centum of that cost.
+(6)(a) The State shall reimburse the Senate the total cost of the building by payments on or within 14 days of each anniversary of the completion-quarter-day of instalments equal to 2% of that cost.

-(b) The State may hasten the reimbursement by making payments on or within fourteen days of any quarter-day at a rate greater than that required by paragraph (a) of this subsection.
+(b) The State may hasten the reimbursement by making payments on or within 14 days of any quarter-day at a rate greater than that required by paragraph (a).

-(c) On any day the State may pay to the Senate the unpaid balance of the reimbursement on payment of interest which has accrued to that day, and which if that day is after the first fourteen days of any quarter-day, shall bear the ratio to the quarter’s interest which the part of the quarter expiring on the day of payment bears to the quarter.
+(c) On any day the State may pay to the Senate the unpaid balance of the reimbursement on payment of interest which has accrued to that day, and which if that day is after the first 14 days of any quarter-day, shall bear the ratio to the quarter’s interest which the part of the quarter expiring on the day of payment bears to the quarter.